nickbauman/langcompare/README.md

 SyntaxError: (irb):4: syntax error, unexpected tPIPE
 ```

-*Procs.* are first class anonymous functions.
-The irony is that blocks are just syntactic sugar to make Procs look more
+*Procs* are first class anonymous functions.
+In fact blocks are just syntactic sugar to make Procs look more
 "Rubyish".
-So behind every block you'll find a Proc that's not quite as flexible but uses a more concise syntax.
+So behind every block you'll find a Proc.
+It's not quite as flexible but uses a more concise syntax.
 So
 you could do this, for example:

 ```ruby